How embryos are graded

 There are two different types of cells within a blastocyst; those that make up the inner cell mass (ICM) which ultimately becomes the fetus, and the outer ring of trophectoderm cells (TE) which forms the placenta.
 Both cell groups are equally important and are each graded independently based on their quality.

-Embryos are suitable for freeze or transfer when they receive a grade 1 or 2, for both the ICM and the trophectoderm.
-On occasion, as decided by the embryologist and specialist, grade 3 embryos may still be considered for a fresh embryo transfer.
+Embryos are suitable for freeze or transfer when they receive a grade 1 or 2 for the ICM alongside a grade 1, 2 or 3 for the trophectoderm.
+On occasion, as decided by the embryologist and specialist, embryos graded with an ICM of 3 may still be considered for a fresh embryo transfer.
 While they have been shown to have a reduced chance of success, there are still healthy babies born from poorer grade embryos.
-Unfortunately grade 3 blastocysts do not survive the freezing process, likely due to their compromised ability to replace the water within its cells with the necessary cryoprotectant.
-Grade 3 embryos are therefore not suitable to be frozen.

 Below is a summary of the criteria used by Adora Embryologists to grade the cells of the ICM and trophectoderm, with an example below of what a grade 1, 2, and 3 embryo may look like down the microscope.